maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Sinclair and Full BASIC allow either parameter to be optional, `A$( TO 5)` and `A$(:5)` (respectively) mean "the portion of A$ from the start to location 5".
 This is less useful than the more common one-parameter syntax as the starting location is always 1, whereas allowing the computer to automatically calculate the unknown ending location is very useful.

 RetroBASIC is designed to run any program that does not use platform-specific features.
-As string arrays are relatively commonly, it has to support these and thus has to decide whether a reference in code like `A$(5)` is a slice or an array access.
+As string arrays are relatively commonly, it has to support them.
+This leads to it having to decide whether a reference in code like `A$(5)` is a slice or an array access.
 In the case that the syntax is clear, like Sinclair or Full, there is no ambiguity and one can use string arrays and string slicing in the same program using syntax like `A$(5)(5 TO)`, meaning the substring from the 5th character on in the string stored in slot five of `A$`.

 To work with the dialects that do not have unique syntax, like Atari BASIC, RetroBASIC uses the `--slicing` command-line switch.
 When turned on, using `--slicing=1`, all "array like" parameters applied to strings are considered slices.